Code-Institute-Submissions/p4-devstories-1/README.md

         3. As a Returning Visitor, you will be able to .

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, You will be to check to see if your blog post got more likes than before.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, You will be to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Frequent User, You will be able to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        4. As a Frequent User, You will be able to see if someone has commented on your post.

 -   ### Design
     -   #### Colour Scheme